Medium Format Lenses with the Pentacon Six Mount

 610

-Arsenal are now also producing 45mm & 65mm shift lenses, bearing their ARSAT brand name.
+Arsenal also produced 45mm & 65mm shift lenses, bearing their ARSAT brand name.

 The three Arsat shift lenses (L to R: 45mm, 55mm, 65mm)